Students with a Disability

 Study tours involve a group of University of Adelaide students (sometimes with students from other universities) travelling as a group to one or more destinations, usually with an accompanying staff member from the University.

-If you are interested in applying for a study tour, in addition to registering with the Disability Service, you should contact the Course Coordinator or responsible staff member as listed on the program brochure in GLAS (you can see a list here) to discuss your requirements.
+If you are interested in applying for a study tour, in addition to registering with Disability Support, you should contact the Course Coordinator or responsible staff member as listed on the program brochure in GLAS (you can see a list here) to discuss your requirements.

 - Applying for a study abroad or other independent program